theaholtlund/polar-app/README.md

-# Polar Data Analysis App
+# Polar Data Analysis

-This is an app for analysing data collected through Polar activities.
+This is a tool for analysing data collected through Polar activities.

 ## Getting Started